 Birth injury cases are some of the most sensitive and costly legal battles any attorney will face.
 Evaluating the painstaking details of your doctor’s actions to try and determine who or what is responsible for your child’s condition is challenging.
 At Nurenberg Paris, attorney and partner Jonathan Mester focuses his practice on helping obstetrical malpractice victims, and he is ready to help protect your family’s rights after a birth injury.

-Our law firm has been helping injured victims for more than 85 years, and we have the knowledge of the law and the necessary resources to handle your case.
+Our law firm has been helping injured victims for 90 years, and we have the knowledge of the law and the necessary resources to handle your case.
 The birth injury attorneys at our firm have helped many families, and we can help you too.
 Call (888) 900-6075 or complete a free initial consultation form to contact our legal team now.